 Think of anything that can be washed and used time and time again.
 This helps cut down on single-use items such as wet wipes (which often contain micro-plastics), plastic packaging and chemical toxins; all of these end up in the bin and then landfill or our oceans.
 Washcloths and reusable makeup remover pads are a great place to start.

 Products derived from natural substances generally contain far fewer toxins.
-This is good news for the environment (fewer toxins being washed down drains, into water supplies and harming wildlife) and for our health.
-Reducing the toxins in our diet and the products that we use directly on our bodies will reduce the chances of allergic reactions, dry skin, and the build-up of harmful additives, leading to health problems and disease.
+This is good news for the environment (fewer toxins being washed down drains, water supplies and harming wildlife) and our health.
+Reducing the toxins in our diet and the products we use directly on our bodies will reduce the chances of allergic reactions, dry skin, and the build-up of harmful additives, leading to health problems and disease.